cloud-66-internal/developers.cloud66.com/source/includes/_stacks.md

 ### Query parameters

-Note: all of thes parameters below are properties of `ssl_certificate` - for example `ssl_certificate:type` - they are listed in their short forms below in the interests of space.

 Parameter | Presence | Data type | Description |  Sample value
 --------- | ------- | ------- |----------- |  -------
 type | **required** | string | Type of certificate (`manual` or `lets_encrypt`) | `lets_encrypt`